 The name of the principal whose credential should be acquired.
 In our example above, it would be "ftp."
-This argument would be created with gss_import_name() (see "Names" on page 17).
+This argument would be created with gss_import_name() (see "Names" on page 18).

 Note that if desired_name is set to GSS_C_NO_NAME, then the credential returned is a generic one that causes the GSS-API context-initiation and context-acceptance routines to use their default behavior with regard to credentials.
-In other words, passing GSS_C_NO_NAME to gss_acquire_cred() returns a credential that, when passed to gss_init_sec_context() or gss_accept_sec_context(), is equivalent to passing them the default credential request (GSS_C_NO_CREDENTIAL).
-See "Context Initiation (Client)" on page 33 and "Context Acceptance (Server)" on page 40 for more information.
+In other words, passing GSS_C_NO_NAME to gss_acquire_cred() returns a credential that, when passed to gss_init_sec_context() or gss accept sec context(), is equivalent to passing them the default credential request more information.

-time_req

-The length of time (in seconds) for which the credential should remain valid.
+(GSS_C_NO_CREDENTIAL).
+See "Context Initiation (Client)" on page 35 and "Context Acceptance (Server)" on page 41 for time_req The length of time (in seconds) for which the credential should remain valid.
 Specify GSS_C_INDEFINITE to request the maximum permitted lifetime.

-desired_mechs

-The set of underlying mechanisms that the application wants to use with this credential.
+desired_mechs The set of underlying mechanisms that the application wants to use with this credential.
 This is a gss_OID_set data structure containing one or more gss_OID structures, each representing an appropriate mechanism.
+If possible, specify cred_usage A flag that indicates how this credential should be used: for context initiation (GSS_C_INITIATE), acceptance (GSS_C_ACCEPT), or both (GSS_C_BOTH).

-If possible, specify GSS_C_NO_OID_SET to get a default set from the GSS-API.
+GSS_C_NO_OID_SET to get a default set from the GSS-API.